StoglRobotics/ros_team_workspace/docs/use-cases/ros_workspaces/aliases.rst

 Building Packages in Workspace
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Every alias has optional package names.
-If none is provided the whole workspace is build.
+If none is provided the whole workspace is built.

 cb [package1_name, package2_name]
   Building named packages or the whole workspace.